Was having a conversion with an English teacher friend and when I suggested a topic for him to teach, this was his reply.

 Blog of artist Dean Scheppel

-Examining life, purpose, family, and what it means to be human.
+Examining life, purpose, family, politics, the world, and what it means to be a Free Thinker.

 Musings about Havenverse